The Alt Protein Project

 What do Alt Protein Project groups do?

 The Alt Protein Project is much more than a social group.
 It provides students and researchers with an interdisciplinary community in which to explore the alternative protein-related applications of their academic expertise.
-At each host institution, student leaders work with GFI experts to determine what actions will have the biggest impact on growing their own school’s alternative protein ecosystem.
+At each host institution, student leaders work with GFI experts to build initiatives that will have the greatest impact on growing their own school’s alternative protein ecosystem.

-We’re looking for Alt.Pro student leaders at research universities that have the foundations for a long-lasting alternative protein ecosystem.
+We’re looking for undergraduate and/or graduate student leaders at research universities that have the foundations for a long-lasting alternative protein ecosystem.
 This could mean universities:

 - Located in a region with established agtech, biotech, or manufacturing capabilities.